OpenDriveLab/Birds-eye-view-Perception/README.md

 * [Conventional Methods Sensor Fusion](docs/paper_list/sensor_fusion.md)

 ## <div id='tutorial'>Getting Started</div>

+### For beginners
-We wrote detailed instruction for the installation of environment, preparation of data and usage of code.
+We provide a pipeline for beginners to run a baseline experiment on Waymo 1/5 training data and also detailed instruction for the installation of environment, preparation of data and usage of code.

-### 1. Installation
+#### 1. Installation
 Please refer to [instatllation.md](docs/installation.md) for installation of environment.

-### 2. Data Preparation
+#### 2. Data Preparation

 Please refer to [data_preparation.md](docs/data_preparation.md) for preparation of dataset and pretrained model.

-### 3. Usage
+#### 3. Usage
 Please refer to [usage.md](docs/usage.md) for commands of training and evaluation.

+### For expert

+We provide bag of tricks to boost the performance of the baseline below implemented by our toolbox.

 ## <div id='tricks'>Bag of Tricks</div>
 We provide an overview of the bag of tricks as the model zoo, which can be grouped as four types -- data augmentation, design of BEV encoder, loss family and different 3D detection head and post-process policy.
 Please click the link of each trick for more details.
 We also offer their corresponding configs and performance in the table below for the convenience of users.